Intensive winter grazing

 Our compliance approach

-As intensive winter grazing can be a high risk to the environment, we expect that effects are managed even while you are working towards getting your consent.
-Existing rules in Canterbury restrict stock access to waterways and discharge to water, so we will continue to follow up any incidents relating to these.
+As winter grazing can be a high risk to the environment, we expect that effects are managed even while you are working towards getting your consent.
+Existing rules in Canterbury restrict stock access to waterways and discharge to water, so we will continue to follow up on any incidents relating to these.
 Each case will be assessed on its merits and compliance action may be taken where necessary.

 Good management practices for intensive winter grazing

 - What's your plan for bad weather?
 Having practical bad weather mitigations must be part of planning your winter feed management.
 For example, what will you do to stop soil damage and increased run-off entering waterways during storm events?

 - Paddock selection for winter is crucial – it's best to choose paddocks away from waterways and wet areas prone to pugging to reduce the risk of sediment and nutrient run-off.

 - When planting the crop, leave grass buffer strips around critical source areas, such as gullies and swales, where the run-off collects and flows out of the paddock.